 Who participates?
 The Managing Director, Senior Executives, General Managers and Senior Managers participate in LTI.
 This group represents approximately 13% of all employees.
-Annual participation is reviewed and approved by the Board.
+Annual participation is reviewed and approved by the I Board.
 What is the LTI opportunity?
-An individual's LTI participation is based on their Fixed Pay and Job Band as follows: Job Band LTI participation (as % of Fixed Pay) Managing Director 100% Senior Executives 60% General Managers 25% Senior Managers 10% How is LTI delivered? nber of rights in the Performand over an ordinary security at no What are the performance hurdles?
+An individual's LTI participation is based on their Fixed Pay and Job Band as follows: Job Band LTI participation (as % of Fixed Pay) Managing Director 100% Senior Executives 60% General Managers 25% Senior Managers 10% How is LTI delivered?
+Employees are granted a number of rights in the Performance Rights Plan ("PRP").
+Each right is granted over an ordinary security at no cost to the employee.
+What are the performance hurdles?
 Each performance rights grant is divided into two equal tranches, with the following performance hurdles: Stockland's Total Securityholder Return ("TSR") measured against the ASX Australian Real Estate Investment Trusts ("A-REIT") Accumulation Index (excluding Stockland); and Growth in Stockland's Underlying Earnings Per Security ("EPS") measured against a three year target set by the Board.
 How are the number of rights determined for each LTI grant?
 The number of rights granted is determined by dividing the dollar value of LTI participation by a grant value which includes assumptions for the expected vesting for the EPS growth target.
-The grant value of the TSR component is determined based on an accounting valuation methodology using assumptions for expected life of the right, volatility, risk-free interest rate, market price of the Stockland securities at the time of grant and dividend yield. the volume weighted average or the EPS performance hurdle price for Stockland securities of 013 and adjusted for the proba over the 30 days The valuation of both hurdles consultant. is calculated by an independer nt external
+The grant value of the TSR component is determined based on an accounting valuation methodology using assumptions for expected life of the right, volatility, risk-free interest rate, market price of the Stockland securities at the time of grant and dividend yield.
+From FY13, the grant value for the EPS performance hurdle will be based on the volume weighted average price for Stockland securities over the 30 days up to and including 30 June 2013 and adjusted for the probability of vesting.
+The valuation of both hurdles is calculated by an independent external consultant.

-Long-Term Incentives (continued)
+LONG-TERM INCENTIVES (continued)